rafabo7/Python-text-based-adventure/README.md

 There is a superclass called Room, which contains default behaviours for the other rooms.
 The other rooms are children of Room(), overriding its methods according to their needs.
 In this first version, the game itself is an infinite while loop, depending on the player's command, the class methods are called.
 These methods make changes to the game's global variables, such as location, light or orcs, and are expected to print out the resulting situations for the player's choices.
+The architecture of this project is meant to be scalable, and to be able to add others rooms and situations.

 REQUISITES
 Python 3.4 or higher
 figlet library
+sys library